-As a result, you may already be experiencing hypoglycemic, low blood sugar symptoms, as well as fatigue, weight gain, and other pre-diabetic symptoms.
+As a result, you may experience hypoglycemic or low blood sugar symptoms, as well as fatigue, weight gain, and other pre-diabetic symptoms.

-I believe personally and professionally that the hidden stress component of blood sugar-related health problems is a dangerously overlooked and a critical piece of the puzzle.
+I believe personally and professionally that the hidden stress component of blood sugar-related health problems is a dangerously overlooked and critical piece of the puzzle.
 When sugar crashes, our stress system kicks in to bring our sugar levels back up in a vicious cycle.

 4. Hidden Inflammation:

-Unidentified food allergies and sensitivities to certain foods such as wheat and milk may also be a source of hidden inflammation.
+Unidentified food allergies and sensitivities to certain foods such as wheat, grains, and milk may also be hidden sources of inflammation.